 To learn more, see Key Concepts and Terminology in the Oracle Cloud Infrastructure documentation.

-You can create rules that automatically scale an Oracle Java Cloud Service instance that's running in Oracle Cloud Infrastructure Classic.
+In Oracle Cloud Infrastructure Classic, you can create rules that automatically scale an instance.
 You must scale instances in Oracle Cloud Infrastructure manually.

 About Oracle Cloud Infrastructure Users and Groups